dcbriccetti/web-games/doc/Graphical Web Game with JavaScript and Phaser.md

 ## More Phaser, Continued
 - Have the enemy slowly chase the player
+- Kill a sprite on collision
+- Rotate a sprite

+# Session 4

+## Review Questions
+- How did we make the enemy chase the player?
+- How did we handle collisions?
+- How can we make a sprite rotate?

+## New Program: Jack Bites the Dust
+- Demo
+- Explain

+## Git
+- Install git and clone Dave’s repository

+## More Phaser, Continued
 - Add a sound that changes (e.g., raises pitch) as the enemy gets closer

 ## Breakout